ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 ## Incident Resolution

-After the probable root cause is diagnosed, the incident client MAY resolve the network incident.
-The incident client MAY choose resolve the network incident by invoking other functions, such as routing calculation function, configuration function, dispatching a ticket or asking the server to resolve it.
+After the Probable Root Cause is diagnosed, the Incident Client MAY resolve the network incident.
+The Incident Client MAY choose resolve the network incident by invoking other functions, such as routing calculation function, configuration function, dispatching a ticket or asking the server to resolve it.
-Generally, the incident client would attempt to directly resolve the probable cause.
-If the probable root cause cannot be resolved, an alternative solution SHOULD be required.
+Generally, the Incident Client would attempt to directly resolve the probable cause.
+If the Probable Root Cause cannot be resolved, an alternative solution SHOULD be required.
 For example, if a network incident caused by a physical component failure, it cannot be automatically resolved, the standby link can be used to bypass the faulty component.

-Incident server will monitor the status of the network incident, if the faults are fixed, the incident server will update the status of network incident to 'cleared', and report the updated network incident to the client.
+Incident Server will monitor the status of the network incident, if the faults are fixed, the Incident Server will update the status of network incident to 'cleared', and report the updated network incident to the client.

 Network incident resolution may affect the running network services.
 The